Can breaking my penis affect it's size?

 Although you may feel self-conscious about the size of your penis, rest assured you are normal.
 Lots of men worry that their penis isn't long enough, or that it's too long and difficult for a partner to handle.
 There is no approved or reliable method of making your penis grow, a much more effective tactic would be to get comfortable with what you've got.
 Once you're comfortable, you can really work it!

 Now then, onto your questions.
 It's unlikely that roughhousing during your childhood stopped your penis from growing or affected the way it releases semen (the fluid containing sperm).
-However, if you continue to feel worried, or if you ever have any pain, you could see a health care provider; students at Columbia can call x4-2284 or visit Open Communicator to make an appointment.
+However, if you continue to feel worried, or if you ever have any pain, you could see a health care provider.
 If you don't have a regular health care provider you could visit a Planned Parenthood center.
 These clinics have many health care providers — male and female — who are knowledgeable about people's sexual health and reproductive systems, including the penis.
+You may find it helpful to talk to a counselor about your anxiety around this issue.

 As for the length of your penis, you are perfectly normal.
 Penises come in many different sizes.
 The AVERAGE erect penis length is about six inches (meaning that many guys' penises are shorter than six inches and many guys' penises are longer then six inches).
 Also, if you are still growing, it's possible that your penis will also continue to grow.